Camtrup/StonkApp/README.md

 > Steps to run server:
 >
-> 1. Make sure the project is clean, you can make sure of that by using the "mvn clean install -DskipTests" command in the command-line from the "Stonk" directory
+> 1. Make sure the project is clean, you can make sure of that by using the `mvn clean install -DskipTests` command in the command-line from the "Stonk" directory
 > 2. Navigate yourself into the "rest" directory with the "cd" command.
-Example: "cd Stonk/rest"
+Example: `cd Stonk/rest`
-> 3. Type "mvn spring-boot:run" into the commandline and your server will be generated.
+> 3. Type `mvn spring-boot:run` into the commandline and your server will be generated.
 The backend of the app is now functional!

 > ### Run Stonk in Gitpod: